 Steven Ottományi, Director of Music

 Conductor, composer, organist, and tenor has been involved in pastoral music since 1981, in pastoral music leadership since 1991, as an accompanist since 1994, and a choir director since 1996.
 He studied choral conducting with John Alexander, Frank Brownstead, and with William Belan and Donald Brinegar.
-He has studied organ with Jelil Romano, former organist at St. Vibiana’s Cathedral in Los Angeles.
-He studied voice with Janet Smith and Al Brightbill, both of California State University, Fullerton, where he graduated with a Bachelor of Arts in Music History and Theory with a double minor in Business Administration and German in May 2010.
+He has studied organ with Jelil Romano, former organist at St. Vibiana’s Cathedral in Los Angeles, and Neil Stipp, University Organist at Whittier College.
+He studied voice with Donald Brinegar and with Janet Smith and Al Brightbill, both of California State University, Fullerton, where he graduated with a Bachelor of Arts in Music History and Theory with a double minor in Business Administration and German in May 2010.
 His senior thesis, completed under the direction of Dr. Katherine Powers, produced a scholarly edition of a collection of spiritual madrigals composed by Giammateo di Asola, a sixteenth-century Roman composer.
 A lyric tenor, he has performed under the direction of noted conductors Donald Brinegar, William Belan, John Alexander, Frank Brownstead, Paul Salamunovich, Joseph Jennings, and Keith Lockhart while touring with the Boston Pops Orchestra.

 In 2006 he won a national hymn competition for the centennial anniversary of the Week of Prayer for Christian Unity co-sponsored by NPM and the Franciscan Friars of the Atonement.
 His hymns have been sung by English-language congregations in many denominations around the world.
 An active composer and arranger, Mr. Ottományi has been commissioned to write arrangements and compose new music by parishes and cathedrals around the country.
 Among his most notable commissions was a hymn concertato for the 2008 Orange County Pueri Cantores Convention and a collaboration with M.D.
 Ridge for a setting of the new translation of the Mass commissioned by Campus Ministry of Le Moyne College, Syracuse, NY.
-He and Ridge now collaborate regularly.
+He and Ridge collaborated until her death in 2017.

 In 2010, he founded Cantate Domino of Southern California, an organization that promotes awareness of the work of local sacred music composers.
 The first in a series of annual concerts, directed by him and hosted by Christopher Walker took place in Fall 2011, and has now become an annual event.
 In 2012, he founded the California Mission Schola and Sinfonia to revive the music of the California Missions.
 The first concert was held at Mission San Gabriel Arcángel in June of 2012.
 In May of 2013, he provided performance editions of music of from the California Missions and program notes for Pueri Cantores, San Gabriel Valley.